aaddrruuss/better-fortnite/README.md

 This is the easiest and fastest way to start using the application.

 ## 🎯 Usage

+Upon running, the application will delegate control to the controller module (via run_app()).
+Follow any on-screen instructions or prompts within the app.

 1. 🆕 **Add accounts**: When launching the application for the first time, you will be prompted to enter your Fortnite account credentials.
 2. 🔄 **Switch accounts**: Select the account you want to switch to, and the application will automatically handle the logout and login process in Fortnite.